Application Deadline: Friday, May 21, 2021

 - applicants with an International Baccalaureate (IB) diploma

-The candidate should have an interest in PRIO's broader mission of conducting high-quality academic research on questions relevant to the promotion of a more peaceful world.
-PRIO is an equal opportunity to employ and values staff diversity.
+The candidate should have an interest in PRIO’s broader mission of conducting high-quality academic research on questions relevant to the promotion of a more peaceful world.
+PRIO is an equal opportunity employer and values staff diversity.

 The starting date for the position is 1 September 2021 or as soon as possible thereafter.